 The balance sheet reports on:

-- Liabilities (rent, loans & long-term debt, taxes, wages)
+- Liabilities (money owed like expenses and debt: rent, loans & long-term debt, taxes, wages)

-Benefit: The balance sheet is good for comparisons and understanding company value.
-It is often required by lenders to obtain a loan or when you wish to apply for a business line of credit.
-The balance sheet report provides company health ratios like the acid test or debt-to-equity ratio and tells an important story about your financials.
+The balance sheet is good for comparisons and understanding company value.
+It’s often required by lenders to obtain a loan or when you wish to apply for a business line of credit.
+The balance sheet report provides business financial health check ratios like the acid test or debt-to-equity ratio and tells an important story about your financials.
 More relevant than the compliance need, these metrics help identify trends so you can adjust operations as needed to “balance” your risk and return.
 Your balance sheet shows how effectively your business is turning its profits into cash.
-If you aren’t regularly reviewing your balance sheet our outsourced accounting services may be the perfect solution!
+If you aren’t regularly reviewing your balance sheet our outsourced controller services may be the solution.

 The P&L is the report to which most business owners default; however, if they wish to see their entire financial picture, the balance sheet is where they should be looking.